-As an introvert myself, I prefer smaller crowds, more alone time to re-energize, and I work best when I am alone.
+As an introvert myself, I prefer smaller crowds, solitude, and independence.

 This video will show you the simplest and fastest way to make money online today.
 Watch it for free right now.

 Thus, working in an office, especially with plenty of employees, open layouts, and frequent meetings and collaborations hold very little appeal for me.

 If this sounds like you, at least take comfort in the fact that you’re not alone (yes, it is with heavy irony that I say that).